 It was once often said that if we don’t stand for something, we might fall for anything.
 And in old speak, “united we stand, divided we fall” was a mantra that implied that if we did not stand together, we would fall apart.
-However, while this was really about joining together with a common goal in unity, support, cooperation and connection, the phrase was often used in contexts such as war and conflict, leading to a segregation, division and an “us and them” mentality.
+However, while this was really about joining together with a common goal in unity, support, and cooperation, the phrase was often used in contexts such as war and conflict, leading to a segregation, division, and an “us and them” mentality.

-We stopped standing with, and started standing against.
+People stopped standing with, and started standing against.

 The only thing we take away is negativity and hostility.

 It is really quite simple to shift language while maintaining a position and taking a stand.
 Take for example, the context of recent events in the global media involving protests following gun violence.
 In response to this, we would not say that we stand against gun ownership; we would say that we stand for an end to gun violence, and that we stand with youth protestors.
 The only thing we remove in this shift is negativity and hostility – the things that foster violence.

 Let’s work towards proactively standing for something, rather than taking sides against things.

 Take a stand: stand up, stand for, stand with, stand together.